wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 2. Look for "Plugmatter Optin Feature Box"
 3. Click to Install and Activate
 4. A new Plugmatter Feature Box - Lite will appear in your Admin column
+5. Enter your name and email address in order to activate the plug-in

 <h3>Download & Install:</h3>